AlexisVK/grid2flex/README.md

 		</tr>
 		<tr>
 			<td>container</td>
 			<td>Define class name of main container.
 Use this container to prevent horizontal scroll on wrapper.
-Width and height set to 100%</td>
+Width and height set to 100%.
+Will not compile if set to "false"</td>
 			<td>string, default == grid-container</td>
 		</tr>
 		<tr>